partnercloudsupport/ticket-to-ride/README.md

 These are just the basics - you can read about more in depth imports in the [flutter documentation](https://flutter.io/assets-and-images/).

-## Using GlobalContext
+## Using GlobalContextDEPR

-All lower level widgets are able to access and update this information by using `GlobalContext.of(context)` followed by the corresponding update function defined in `global_context_widget.dart`.
+All lower level widgets are able to access and update this information by using `GlobalContextDEPR.of(context)` followed by the corresponding update function defined in `global_context_widget.dart`.

 ## Running on an iOS device